 The absolute difference between the horizontal or vertical component of list 0 motion vector used in the prediction of the coding subblock containing the sample p0 and the list 1 motion vector used in the prediction of the coding subblock containing the sample q0 is greater than or equal to 8 in units of 1/16 luma samples, or the absolute difference between the horizontal or vertical component of the list 1 motion vector used in the prediction of the coding subblock containing the sample p0 and list 0 motion vector used in the prediction of the coding subblock containing the sample q0 is greater than or equal to 8 in units of 1/16 luma samples.

-If bcw_idx of coding subblock containing the sample p0 is different from the bcw_idx of the coding subblock containing the sample q0
+If bcw_idx of coding block containing the sample p0 is different from the bcw_idx of the coding block containing the sample q0

 Otherwise, the variable bS[ xDi ][ yDj ] is set equal to 0.